 - Discuss clinical issues such as medication with the people they support and refer this conversation to an appropriate clinician or support service after receiving permission from the person. - Make decisions about a person's physical health.
-If concerned you will report these concerns to a manager, doctor or other clinician, paramedic or first aid officer. - Use their lived experience to make others feel that their experience is less important than the Peer Worker. - Will not engage in negative reciprocity such as enmeshment with another peer in a way which promotes victimhood, over dependence, negative behaviour.
+If concerned you will report these concerns to a manager, doctor or other clinician, paramedic or first aid officer. - Use their lived experience to make others feel that their experience is less important than the Peer Worker.

 Peer Workers do by definition use their lived experience openly, appropriately and effectively to build professional relationships with the people they support that share similar lived experiences.
-Peer Workers will also use their lived experience to inform and contribute to staff learning, service understanding, and delivering person-led, strengths, ability and possibility focused, recovery based language, documentation and actions.
+Peer Workers will also use their lived experience to inform and contribute to staff learning, service understanding, and delivering person-led, strengths focused, recovery based language, documentation and actions.
 They will use their lived experience to work as advocates on an individual and systemic level as required.
-The positive reciprocity that builds between peer workers will be respected and supported.
+The reciprocity that builds between peer workers will be respected and supported.

-If you have decided to apply we wish you success and if you would like to ask questions before writing your application please speak to the person listed as your contact person.
+If you have decided to apply we wish you all the luck and if you would like to ask questions before writing your application please speak to the person listed as your contact person.